Rabbits have large eyes on the side of their heads, but I wanted to find out how well they see.

 A rabbit’s eyes hold more rods than cones, reaching 300,000 per square mm compared to 18,000 cones per square mm.

-The cones are not sensitive to red light; however, they are sensitive to green and blue.
-Most of the retina is made up of sensitive green cones, but there are also areas where there are just blue cones.
+The cones are not sensitive to the red light but are susceptible to green and blue.
+Most of the retina comprises sensitive green cones, but there are also areas with blue cones.

-While they can tell blue and green apart, other colors are seen as grey by the rabbit.
+While they can tell blue and green apart, the rabbit sees other colors as grey.

 How Well Can Rabbits See?